proneutrino/programming-codes/README.md

 # programming-codes
-all codes of hackerrank, hackerearth, codechef, codeforces
+All Codes oF Hackerrank, hackerearth, codechef, codeforces